Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm/D _ GCD & LCM Problems.md

 /*
 Minimum steps to come back to starting point in a circular tour Consider circular track with n points marked as 1, 2, …n.
 A person is initially placed on any point.
-The person moves m, slot forward (in circular way) in each step.Answer: We find GCD(n, m) and then divide n by GCD(n, m).
+The person moves m, slot forward (in circular way) in each step.
+Answer: We find GCD(n, m) and then divide n by GCD(n, m).
 ```